 SECTION 901.
 Prohibited acts.
-It shall be a violation of this Ordinance for any person to:
+It shall be a violation of this

-- 1. Conduct or participate in any Class II or III gaming operation on the Reservation other than at licensed tribally-owned gaming facilities. - 2.
-Receive, distribute, apply, or divert any property, funds proceeds, or other assets of the gaming operation to the benefit of any person except as authorized by this Ordinance, a compact or the Act. - 3.
-Tamper with any equipment used in the conduct of tribal gaming operations, or do any other act in connection with tribal gaming operations, with the intent to cause any person to win or lose any wager other than in accordance with the publicly announced rules of such gaming operation. - 4.
-Alter or misrepresent the outcome or other event on which wagers have been made after the outcome is made sure but before it is revealed to the players. - 5.
-Place, increase, or decrease a bet or to determine the course of play after acquiring knowledge not available to all players of the outcome of the game or any event that affects the outcome of the game or which is the subject of the bet, or to aid anyone in acquiring such knowledge. - 6.
-Claim, collect, or take, or attempt to claim, collect or take, money or anything of value in or from a gaming device, with intent to defraud, without having made a wager, or to claim, collect, or take an amount greater than the amount won. - 7.
-Place, increase, or reduce a bet after acquiring knowledge of the outcome of the game or other event which is the subject of the bet, including past-posting, pressing, and pinching bets. - 8.
-Manipulate, with the intent to cheat, any component of an electronic game of chance or gaming device in a manner contrary to the designed and normal operational purpose for the component. - 9.
-Use other than coins or tokens approved by the Agency or other lawful legal tender, or use a coin not of the same denomination as the coin is intended to be used in the gaming device.
+Code for any person within the Tribe's jurisdiction to:

+1. Conduct or participate in any Class II or III gaming operation on the Reservation other than at gaming facilities licensed by the Northern Arapaho and/or Eastern Shoshone Tribe.

+2. Receive, distribute, apply, or divert any property, funds proceeds, or other assets of the gaming operation to the benefit of any person except as authorized by this Code, an approved Compact, or the Act.

+3. Tamper with any equipment used in the conduct of tribal gaming operations, or do any other act in connection with tribal gaming operations, with the intent to cause any person to win or lose any wager other than in accordance with the publicly announced rules of such gaming operation.

+4. Alter or misrepresent the outcome or other event on which wagers have been made after the outcome is made sure but before it is revealed to the players.

+5. Place, increase, or decrease a bet or to determine the course of play after acquiring knowledge not available to all players of the outcome of the game or any event that affects the outcome of the game or which is the subject of the bet, or to aid anyone in acquiring such knowledge.

+6. Claim, collect, or take, or attempt to claim, collect or take, money or anything of value in or from a gaming device, machine, or dispenser with intent to defraud, without having made a wager, or to claim, collect, or take an amount greater than the amount won.

+7. Place, increase, or reduce a bet after acquiring knowledge of the outcome of the game or other event which is the subject of the bet, including past-posting, pressing, and pinching bets.

+8. Manipulate, with the intent to cheat, any component of an electronic gaming device, machine, or dispenser in a manner contrary to the designed and normal operational purpose for the component.

+9. Use other than coins or tokens approved by the Agency or other lawful legal tender, or use a coin not of the same denomination as the coin is intended to be used in the gaming device.

+10. Possess or use any device or means to cheat while at the gaming facility.

+11. Behave in a threatening, disorderly, or disruptive manner or disturb the peace at any tribal gaming facility.

-- 10. Possess or use any device or means to cheat while at the gaming facility. - 11.
-Engage in class II or III gaming if under the age of 21, or assist, permit, or facilitate gaming by such person.
+12. Engage in class II or III gaming if under the age of 21, or assist, permit, or facilitate gaming by such person.

 SECTION 902.
 Penalties.
-Any person who violates any provision of this Ordinance, including the provisions of a compact, shall be subject to civil penalties including exclusion from employment or other involvement with any tribal gaming operation, denial or revocation of a tribal gaming license, exclusion from attendance at any tribal gaming facility, possible exclusion from the Reservation if a non-member of the Tribes, or, with respect to any person subject to the jurisdiction of the Tribes to impose such fines, a fine of not more than \$5,000 for each such violation.
-The Agency established pursuant to this Ordinance shall have the jurisdiction to impose any such penalties on any person within the jurisdiction of the Tribes to impose such penalties, except with respect to exclusion from the Reservation, which the Agency may recommend for action by the Council.
+Any person within the jurisdiction of the Tribe, who violates any provision of this Code, including the provisions of any Compact, shall be subject to civil penalties including exclusion from employment or other involvement with any tribal gaming operation, denial or revocation of a tribal gaming license, exclusion from attendance at any tribal gaming facility, exclusion from the Reservation if a non-member of the Tribe, or, with respect to any person subject to the criminal jurisdiction of the Tribe, a fine of not more than \$5,000 for each such violation.
+The Agency established pursuant to this Code shall have the jurisdiction of the Tribe to impose such penalties, except with respect to exclusion from the Reservation, which the Agency may recommend for action by the Joint Business Council.